tarantool/tarantool/doc/sphinx/book/app_c_lua_tutorial.rst

                         Configure
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We are going to use the "tarantool_sandbox" that was created in section `Starting
+We are going to use the "tarantool_sandbox" that was created in section
-Tarantool and making your first database`_.
-So there is a single space, and a
+:ref:`first database`.
+So there is a single space, and a numeric primary key,
-numeric primary key, and a running tarantool server which also serves as a client.
+and a running tarantool server which also serves as a client.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
                         Delimiter